Ashishjob/museuma/README.md

 ### About the Museum of Fine Arts Project

 Welcome to the Museum of Fine Arts database and full-stack website project!
-This initiative was undertaken as part of the Database Systems course (COSC 3380) at the University of Houston.
-Our aim was to design and implement a sophisticated database system tailored for an art museum environment.
+We aimed to design and implement a sophisticated database system tailored for an art museum environment.

 #### Mini-World Description:
 Our mini-world revolves around two main sections: